Decarbonisation at the Intersection of Climate and Market Forces

 Focused on the Long-Term Success of Our Clients

-Sustainable transformation is a marathon, and every piece of distance covered sharpens our view of the opportunities and challenges that lie ahead.
-A secure energy supply from renewable sources and efficient use of resources are crucial for the competitiveness of our corporate clients.
+Decarbonising the economy is a marathon, and every piece of distance covered sharpens our view of the opportunities and challenges that lie ahead.
+A secure energy supply from renewable sources and efficient use of resources can play a crucial role for the competitiveness of our corporate clients.
 Both issues are becoming increasingly significant, particularly in the context of geopolitical tensions and remain key components of our advisory efforts in this area.
-Sustainability and long-term business success are two sides of the same coin.
-Not only does this support greater climate protection but also enhances companies' resilience to crises - this is now more important than ever before.
+A deliberate engagement with these developments can contribute significantly to long-term business success.
+It can support the achievement of climate objectives while enhancing companies’ resilience in the face of crises.

 Bettina Storck